Irfann95/Passwordless_Authentication/README.md

 <img src="https://github.com/Irfann95/Passwordless_Authentication/assets/142778082/9217d658-84a6-4bbc-bee5-9cb300e50556"> <br>
 <br>

-Now, you are confingured the Paaswordless Authentification method in your realm.
+Now, you are confingured the Passwordless Authentification method in your realm.